mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 Both the ViewModel and Model are built using Java and Spring Framework.
 Details of the components within these tiers are supplied below.

+The ViewModel and Model steps are implemented for each individual part of the system, so there is a seperate Models and controllers for Users, Pets, Needs, FundingBaskets and FavoritePet lists.

 ### Overview of User Interface